utah-cs3550-fa24/assignments/hw6.md

   Django.
 - Clicking "Actual grades" should make input boxes disappear.
 The original text, "Ungraded" or "Not Due", should reappear.
-- Typing into an input box and then clicking elsewhere should cause the final grade to update.
+- Typing into an input box should cause the final grade to update.

 Double-check that you compute final grades correctly.
 In particular, make sure you intepret what the user types in as a percentage, not as a point value or as a fraction of the weight.